 A week later we found ourselves holding our precious child.
 So tiny and frail in our arms.
 She didn’t have the typical Chinese face I had expected.
 It took every ounce of energy she had to eat.
-One of the volunteers had bought what she thought was a bottle for cleft palates but it wasn’t.
-Looking back we were so fortunate that she didn’t get very sick.
+One of the volunteers had bought what she thought was a bottle for cleft palates, but it wasn’t.
+Looking back, we were so fortunate that she didn’t get extremely sick.
 We hadn’t been told everything about her condition.

 For three weeks I stayed with my parents just two hours from the state line.
 Our paperwork had to be cleared before we could take her home to her waiting father and sister.
 My Dad became her second caretaker.
 Nights were so difficult so the minute she would make a sound in the morning, he would slip into the room to scoop her out of the cradle so I could sleep.

 Exactly a month from the day I received the first call, I answered the phone to hear my adoption counselor say that our paperwork had cleared.
 We were in the car a half an hour later to take the winding tree lined interstate home.
 We arrived to Chinese takeout and excited neighbors waiting to welcome us home.